Neoplatonism: Augustine

 Certain central tenets of Neoplatonism served as a philosophical interim for the Christian theologian Augustine of Hippo on his journey from dualistic Manichaeism to Christianity.
 As a Manichaen, Augustine had held that evil has substantial being and that God is made of matter; when he became a Neoplatonist, he changed his views on these things.
 As a Neoplatonist, and later a Christian, Augustine believed that evil is a privation of good and that God is not material.
 When writing his treatise 'On True Religion', even several years after his baptism in AD 387, Augustine's Christianity was still tempered by Neoplatonism.

 The term logos was interpreted variously in Neoplatonism.
 Plotinus refers to Thales in interpreting logos as the principle of mediation, the interrelationship between the hypostases of Soul, Spirit (nous), and the One.
 St. John introduces a relation between Logos and the Son, Christ, whereas Paul calls it 'Son', 'Image', and 'Form'.
 Victorinus subsequently differentiated the Logos interior to God from the Logos related to the world by creation and salvation.
 For Augustine, the Logos "took on flesh" in Christ, in whom the Logos was present as in no other man.
 He strongly influenced early medieval Christian philosophy.

 Origen and Pseudo-Dionysius

-Some early Christians—influenced by Neoplatonism—identified the Neoplatonic One, or God, with the Christian god.
+Some early Christians—influenced by Neoplatonism—identified the Neoplatonic One, or God, with the Christian God.
 The most influential of these would be Origen, the pupil of Ammonius Saccas; and the sixth-century author known as Pseudo-Dionysius the Areopagite, whose works were translated (for the Latin-reading West) by John Scotus in the ninth century.
-Both authors had a lasting influence on Eastern Orthodox and Western Christianity, and the development of contemplative and mystical practices and theology.
+Both authors had a lasting influence on Eastern Orthodox, and Western Christianity, and the development of contemplative and mystical practices and theology, although Origen was eventually declared a heretic at the Fifth Ecumenical Council (Second Council of Constantinople) (It is debated whether Origen was condemned or just Origenism by modern Western Thinkers).